Drassil/git-wiki-theme/index.md

 You can fork/copy the master branch now and start your wiki in just 1 minute.

 **Note:**
-You can even include the github wiki as a submodule and enable the conf, but it's an experimental feature and it implies less advantages and greater disadvantages for now.
+You can even include the [official github wiki](https://help.github.com/articles/about-github-wikis/) as a submodule and enable the option in our conf file to use github wiki pages in git-wiki system, but it's an experimental feature and it implies less advantages and greater disadvantages for now.

 ## Who is using git-wiki